four drunksA Virtual Stroll Around the Walls of Chester

 - no. 33, corner of Seller Street, opposite what is now the Mill Hotel.
 Illustrated right in February 2010.
 Landlord 1895-c1901 John Probert (read more about him on the Seller Street entry).
 In 1910 Thomas Gilbert Davies.

-Canal Street: The Canal Tavern.
+Canal Street (formerly Dee Lane): The Canal Tavern.
 Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the licencee was James Knight.

 Castle Street: The Robin Hood Inn (no 10).
 Thanks to Mr Roger Moore for this one.
 He tells us his grandparents, Mr and Mrs Penn, ran the pub at one time.
-The licencee in 1880 was Nesbitt Hull, in 1857 W Musgreave, in 1902 Edmund Jones.
+The licencee in 1855 was Thomas Taylor, in 1857-8 William Musgrave, in 1871-80 Nesbitt Hull, in 1902 Edmund Jones.
+It was located on the same side of Castle Street as the Golden Eagle (see below) and near to the junction with Lower Bridge Street.
+It appears on this 1847 Chester OS map.

-Also of an avian persuasion, there was a pub by the name of The Crow in Castle Street in 1809 when it also appeared on the polling station list.
+There was an inn by the name of The Crow in Castle Street in 1809 when it also appeared on the polling station list.
+Was this the Split Crow?

 The Globe.
 Listed in the History, Gazetteer & Directory of Cheshire, 1850 when the landlord was John Davies, who was still there in 1857.
 It is also in Pigot's Street Directory for 1828-9.